MicrosoftDocs/dataexplorer-docs/kusto/management/data-export/continuous-data-export.md

 Monitor the health of your continuous export jobs using the following [export metrics](/azure/data-explorer/using-metrics#export-metrics):

-* `Continuous export max lateness` - Max lateness (in minutes) of continuous exports in the cluster.
-This is the time between now and the min `ExportedTo` time of all continuous export jobs in cluster.
+* `Continuous export max lateness` - Max lateness (in minutes) of continuous exports in the databsae.
+This is the time between now and the min `ExportedTo` time of all continuous export jobs in database.
 For more information, see [`.show continuous export`](show-continuous-export.md) command.
 * `Continuous export result` - Success/failure result of each continuous export execution.
 This metric can be split by the continuous export name.

 Use the [`.show continuous export failures`](show-continuous-failures.md) command to see the specific failures of a continuous export job.